janul/chapter10-review/chapter10.md

 federation.

 For many SAML federations, publication of metadata is an automated process that happens every five minutes or so.
-As the signed SAML federation metadata is just one big file, it can also be distributed to multiple data centers, enabling more robust deployments.
+As the signed SAML federation metadata 4 aggregate is just one big file, it can also be distributed to multiple data centers, enabling more robust deployments.

 In terms of operations, the SAML federation metadata can be published as a flat file.
 This makes global distribution of the document easier, as the federation